bbauska/Coursera-Bootstrap/readme.md

 It might be more worthwhile if you define some variables that hold these quantities and use these variables in defining your CSS classes.

-That\'s where variables come to your rescue.
+That&apos;s where variables come to your rescue.

-Here, we\'ll look at both Less and Scss code.
+Here, we&apos;ll look at both Less and Scss code.

-Scss is a version of Sass, more popular version of Sass syntax, so that\'s why I concentrate on Scss here.
+Scss is a version of Sass, more popular version of Sass syntax, so that&apos;s why I concentrate on Scss here.

 If you define variables in Less, you will proceed the name of the variable with an @ sign.